Geoffrey Feilding

-Major-General Sir Geoffrey Percy Thynne Feilding, (21 September 1866 – 21 October 1932) was a senior British Army officer who served as Major-General commanding the Brigade of Guards and General Officer Commanding London District from 1918 to 1920.
+Major General Sir Geoffrey Percy Thynne Feilding, (21 September 1866 – 21 October 1932) was a senior British Army officer who is most notable for being the commander of the Guards Division on the Western Front during the First World War, commanding it from 1916 to 1918.

 Early life

 Born on 21 September 1866 in South Kensington, London, Feilding was the son of Hon.
 Sir Percy Feilding (son of the 7th Earl of Denbigh), who fought with the Coldstream Guards during the Crimean War, and his wife Lady Louisa Isabella Harriet Thynne, eldest daughter of the 3rd Marquess of Bath.
+He was educated at Wellington College, Berkshire.

-Military career
+Early military career

-Feilding was commissioned into the Coldstream Guards in April 1888, promoted to lieutenant on 27 November 1890, and again to lieutenant from supernumerary lieutenant in August 1895, and lastly to captain on 6 April 1898.
+Feilding was commissioned into the Coldstream Guards, after graduating from the Royal Military College, Sandhurst, on 25 April 1888, promoted to lieutenant on 27 November 1890, and again to lieutenant from supernumerary lieutenant in August 1895, and lastly to captain, on augmentation, on 6 April 1898.
+He had been seconded for service on the staff in July 1893 and was appointed an extra aide-de-camp to Robert Duff.

-Second Boer War

 He served in the early part of the Second Boer War from 1899 to 1900 and was present in the engagements at Belmont in November 1899, being mentioned in dispatches twice, and received the Distinguished Service Order (DSO).
 In February 1901 he was made an aide-de-camp to Major General M. W. Willson.
-He returned to South Africa in 1902 commanding a battalion of mounted infantry and was granted the local rank of major on 20 April 1902.
+He returned to South Africa in 1902, commanding a battalion of mounted infantry, and was granted the local rank of major on 20 April 1902.

 Following the end of the war in June 1902, he returned to the United Kingdom on board the SS Ortona, which arrived in Southampton in September that year.

+He was promoted from supernumary captain to captain in March 1903 and again to major in November 1903 and in June 1908 became commandant of the Guards Depot at Caterham, Surrey.

+In September 1912 he was promoted to lieutenant colonel and became commanding officer of the 3rd Battalion, Coldstream Guards.